IvoNet/isbndb/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Open Stories

+* As a User I WANT TO get a requested result page IN ORDER TO find the wanted result
+* As a User I WANT TO be notified when I exceed my daily quota IN ORDER TO don't make unnecessary requests
+* As a User I WANT TO IN ORDER TO
+* As a User I WANT TO IN ORDER TO